 BLACKOUT EZ COVER PERSONAL REVIEW-

 ⭐️⭐️⭐️⭐️⭐️ An awesome solution for odd shaped windows, nurseries that get hot in the summer, a semi-permanent solution, true blackout, and quality that lasts!

-Paired with the Pillowfort curtains, we have a perfectly pitch-black room!
+Paired with the Sleepout Home Curtains you’ll have a perfectly pitch-black room!
 I believe you can find them in smaller packs at Lowe’s for $7, but since they’re paper- I’d be all up for stocking up incase a rip/tear happens!

 The exact brand we used in our last home is not available on Amazon any longer, so these are going to be the next ones I grab for our new home!

 Of course, what’s a blog all about blackout solutions without mentioning the SlumberPod!
 The number one pushback I get from parents on darkening the child’s room is, “This will just make it hard to travel!”

-You’re kind of right!
-But since your child sleeps BEST in a dark environment (*source*) we can actually re-create that dark room while away from home!
+Since your child sleeps BEST in a dark environment (*source*) we can actually re-create that dark room while away from home!